plushexe351/Landing-page/README.md

 # Landing-page

-The Odin Project - Landing page made using pure html and css for now.
+The Odin Project - Landing page, made using html and css.

 ## Potentials